scipy-conference/scipy_proceedings/papers/greenfield/scipy2010etcpaper.rst

 some issues that didn't necessarily affect this project.
 Among them:

  - There is a big difference between scientific programming as most scientists do it, and what is needed for operational purposes.
-The following table contrasts some of the differences in approach that one usually sees.
+Table 2 contrasts some of the differences in approach that one usually sees.
 This isn't to say that scientists couldn't benefit from some of the approaches and tools for operational software (often they could), it's just that that